About City Opera Vancouver

 City Opera Vancouver is committed to great productions of extant music, and the commissioning of new.
 Here's what's coming.

-* We have commissioned Margaret Atwood's first opera, Pauline.
+* We commissioned Margaret Atwood's first opera, Pauline.
 It is set at Vancouver in March 1913, in the last week in the life of the celebrated Canadian artist Pauline Johnson.
-This new work, with the kind assistance of the Canada Council and numerous private donors -- and special thanks to the late Abraham Rogatnick and Kitty Heller -- was created for the great Judith Forst in its starring role.
-Tobin Stokes is writing its music, with the first workshops set for September and October 2013.
+This new chamber opera, with the kind assistance of numerous public and private donors -- and special thanks to the late Abraham Rogatnick and Kitty Heller -- was given in workshop in September, October and November 2013.
+It was directed by Norman Armour, premiered on 23 May 2014 with music by Tobin Stokes, and sold out all five nights at the York Theatre.